NZXT: Lighting

 NZXT started making their own line of lighting products including RGB & fan controllers, underglow, LED strips, RGB cable combs, and the hue 2 ambient v2 desktop lighting system.

 CRFT

-NZXT released the first product on their CRFT line, a series of themed limited edition pc cases, in May 2018.
+NZXT released the first product on their CRFT line, a series of themed limited edition PC cases, in May 2018.
 They first started with a partnership case with PlayerUnknown's Battlegrounds, before moving to a "Nuka-Cola" Fallout themed case with Bethesda Softworks.
 Another PUBG and Fallout series case were released as well as World of Warcraft and Tom Clancy's Rainbow Six themed cases.

 Audio

 NZXT started selling their line of audio products in November 2019; they released their headset, audio mixer, and headset stand.

-Gaming Accessories
+Gaming accessories

-NZXT released their first product in their gaming accessories line starting with the puck in January 2017 used for cable management and a headset mount.
-They expanded it later to include mousepads and a sling bag.
+NZXT introduced their line of gaming accessories starting with the puck in January 2017 used for cable management and a headset mount.
+They expanded it later to include mousepads, a sling bag, and mechanical keyboards.